ngalaiko/galaiko.rocks/src/routes/posts/blog/hello-indieweb.md

 The footer of this article contains a list of received webmentions, and I've already sent one!

+## Update

+I've decided to drop this to simplify my setup.
+Feel free to drop me an [email](mailto:nikita@galiko.rocks) instead.

 [webmentions]: https://indieweb.org/Webmention
 [indieweb]: https://indieweb.org
 [microsub]: https://indieweb.org/Microsub